stilab-ets/stilab-ets.github.io/_pages/about.md

 He served as a program commitee member and reviewer in several journals and conferences.
 He is a member of the IEEE.

-## Applied Software Engineering and Intelligence (ASEI) Lab
+## Applied Software Engineering and Intelligence (ASEI) Lab.
-The ASEI Lab uses artificial intelligence techniques (machine learning, metaheuristics, deep learning), data analytics, and empirical approaches to address various problems related to software engineering.
+The main mission of the ASEI Lab is to design, develop, evaluate and deploy techniques and solutions to solve software engineering problems in order to to help software practitioners improve their software systems more effectively and efficiently.
+In particular, the ASEI Lab uses various artificial intelligence techniques (machine learning, metaheuristics, deep learning), data analytics and empirical approaches to address various problems related to:

+* Software Maintenance and Evolution
+* Software refactoring
+* Software Quality Assurance
+* Technical Debt
+* Third-party Software Library Reuse
+* Recommendation Systems in Software Engineering
+* Global Software Engineering

 ### Looking for Students!

-Yes, I am always looking for motivated and hard working PhD, Masters, and undergraduate students to work on challenging topics on software maintenance and evolution.
+The ASEI Lab am always looking for motivated and hard working PhD, Masters, and undergraduate students to work on challenging topics on software maintenance and evolution.
 For more details, please see my research interests and my [current](https://ouniali.github.io/research/) and [previous work](https://ouniali.github.io/publications/).
 If you are excited and motivated to work on related topics, then send me an email with your CV, achievements, publications (if any), and a brief note explaining why you want to join my research team.
 I would be happy also to discuss other well thought-out research ideas!